 For years we helped quietly on our own.
 A family facing a tragic event.
 A child with a disability who needed support.
 A veteran working to find steady ground.
 We often talked about how we could do more and reach more people, and how we could turn our shared passion into a lifelong commitment.

-The Reflective Journey Foundation is the result.
-It is built on lived experience, family, service, and the belief that people deserve help during their hardest moments.
+The Reflective Journey Foundation is built on lived experience, family, service, and the belief that people deserve help during their hardest moments.
 We are committed to this work, and there is no stopping us.

 Get Involved